-The story of Freak the Mighty is narrated by Maxwell Kane, a large boy who is self-described as stupid.
+Freak the Mighty is a 1993 young adult novel by Rodman Philbrick.
+The story is narrated by Maxwell Kane, a large boy who is self-described as stupid.
 He describes the time when he met and became friends with another boy named Freak.
 The two first briefly meet in daycare, where Freak is shown having to wear braces on his legs and uses crutches to walk.
 Skipping ahead a few years, Max is about to enter the eighth grade when Freak moves into a house on the same street.
 After going to Fourth of July fireworks together, where Max is able to save Freak from getting beaten up by a bully and his gang, the two become best friends.
 They are both able to help each other, with Max protecting Freak and Freak teaching him how to read, and end up going on several adventures together.

-For more by Rodman Philbrick see The Last Book in the Universe.
+For more by Philbrick, see The Last Book in the Universe.

 - Appropriated Appellation: Freak's real name is Kevin Avery, but earned that derisive nickname in daycare because of his disability.
 Given how he and Max call themselves "Freak the Mighty", he clearly wears the name with pride.

 - Badass Boast: "We're Freak the Mighty that's who we are.
 We're nine feet tall, in case you haven't noticed."